Organ donation: Europe

 Within the European Union, organ donation is regulated by member states.
 As of 2010, 24 European countries have some form of presumed consent (opt-out) system, with the most prominent and limited opt-out systems in Spain, Austria, and Belgium yielding high donor rates.
 Spain had the highest donor rate in the world, 46.9 per million people in the population, in 2017.
 This is attributed to multiple factors in the Spanish medical system, including identification and early referral of possible donors, expanding criteria for donors and standardised frameworks for transplantation after circulatory death.

-In England organ donation is voluntary and no consent is presumed.
-Individuals who wish to donate their organs after death can use the Organ Donation Register, a national database.
+In England, individuals who wish to donate their organs after death can use the Organ Donation Register, a national database.
 The government of Wales became the first constituent country in the UK to adopt presumed consent in July 2013.
 The opt-out organ donation scheme in Wales went live on December 1, 2015, and is expected to increase the number of donors by 25%.
 In 2008, the UK discussed whether to switch to an opt-out system in light of the success in other countries and a severe British organ donor shortfall.
 In Italy if the deceased neither allowed nor refused donation while alive, relatives will pick the decision on his or her behalf despite a 1999 act that provided for a proper opt-out system.
-In 2008, the European Parliament overwhelmingly voted for an initiative to introduce an EU organ donor card in order to foster organ donation in Europe.
+In 2008, the European Parliament overwhelmingly voted for an initiative to introduce an EU organ donor card to foster organ donation in Europe.

 Landstuhl Regional Medical Center (LRMC) has become one of the most active organ donor hospitals in all of Germany, which otherwise has one of the lowest organ donation participation rates in the Eurotransplant organ network.
 LRMC, the largest U.S. military hospital outside the United States, is one of the top hospitals for organ donation in the Rhineland-Palatinate state of Germany, even though it has relatively few beds compared to many German hospitals.
 According to the German organ transplantation organization, Deutsche Stiftung Organtransplantation (DSO), 34 American military service members who died at LRMC (roughly half of the total number who died there) donated a total of 142 organs between 2005 and 2010.
 In 2010 alone, 10 of the 12 American service members who died at LRMC were donors, donating a total of 45 organs.
 Of the 205 hospitals in the DSO's central region—which includes the large cities of Frankfurt and Mainz—only six had more organ donors than LRMC in 2010.